incisrdg/BB510-610_fall_2025/Week 6: Structure predcition with AF2, AF3, and AF3-implementations using Colab and Tamarind/Week 6: Structure predcition with AF2, AF3, and AF3-implementations using Colab and Tamarind.md

 9) Using the IMGT/DomainGapAlign tool, identify the CDR regions (CDR1, CDR2, and CDR3) based on the sequence.
 (1 pts, 0.25 pts for each method)
 Link to the IMGT/DomainGapAlign tool: https://www.imgt.org/3Dstructure-DB/cgi/DomainGapAlign.cgi

 10) Calculate RMSDs separately for the identified CDR regions (CDR1, CDR2, and CDR3) when the complex is aligned on the antibody.
-(2 pts, 0.5 pts for each method)
+(1 pts, 0.25 pts for each method)

+11) Report the membrane localization of the transporter using TmAlphaFold.
+(1 pts)

-11) Provide a brief discussion on the accuracy of the predicted antibody and antigen structures, the overall accuracy of the predicted complex, and the accuracy of the CDR loops, highlighting their contributions to protein–protein docking.
+12) Provide a brief discussion on the accuracy of the predicted antibody and antigen structures, the overall accuracy of the predicted complex, and the accuracy of the CDR loops, highlighting their contributions to protein–protein docking.
 (5 pts)

 ## 🏠 Take-home points